0sps/sullivan.mx/_posts/2026-04-01-Gavin-Grier-stalker.md

 <figure style="max-width: 600px; text-align: center;">
   <a href= "/assets/gavin10.png"><img src="/assets/gavin10.png" alt="S" style="max-height: 50vh;"></a>
-  <figcaption>Gavin confronting me: conveniently, the stalker has returned immediately now that I have stopped responding to Gavin's constant messgaes, and have not initiated any more plans since the last hangout.
+  <figcaption>Gavin confronting me: conveniently, the stalker has returned immediately now that I have stopped responding to Gavin's constant messages, and have not initiated any more plans since the last hangout.
 Also, note that this text takes place on Jan 30, TWO DAYS after the concert.
 I'm no expert, but stalking someone because you didn't hear from them in two days seems a little clingy.</figcaption>
 </figure>

 The stalker was now back.